 Do this: If you must link to a file or document, indicate that is where the link will go in

 your link text: "Download Brochure," "Open Guide in Google Docs."

-Not that: Don't send users out to Google Docs or other documents when you can put the information directly on the screen.
+Not that: Don't send users out to documents when you can put the information directly on the screen.

 If you're working on an sc.edu site in the OU Campus content management system, learn some special considerations for working with multipurpose lists.